sjmc11/vue-wswg-editor/docs/guide/quick-start.md

 ## 2. Create the Page Builder Directory Structure

-Create a `page-builder` directory in your project:
+Create a `page-builder` directory in your project.
+This directory is the main place where you'll create page blocks, custom fields, and layouts to build pages with:

 ```
 src/